dotnet/docfx/docs/designs/xref.md

             docs/b.json: |
                 {"conceptual":"<p>Link to <a href=\"a\">Title from v2</a></p>\n"}
         ```
-- Reference to an external UID without versioning
+- Reference to an external UID without versioning.
+DHS does not handle the branch fallback logic for build, the complete list of all scenarios is as below

     | Cross site | Build Type | build branch | xref definition branch | append branch info |
     | --- | --- | --- | --- | --- |